SPDA-Gang-Band/SPDA_Project/README.md

 If there is no user with this name new user will be created

 ## Deploy
 For deployment we use docker-compose.
+To run this project using dockeryou need:
+1. clone both backend and frontend repositories in one directory
+2. move file docker-compose.